frconor-ebook/meditations/_posts/2025-02-26-divine-filiation.md

 We're told in *The Forge*, "Draw strength from your divine filiation.
 God is a Father---your Father!---full of warmth and infinite love.
+---Call him 'Father' frequently and tell him, when you\'re alone, that you love him, that you love him very much!, and that you feel proud and strong because you are his son" (J. Escrivá, *The Forge*, Point 331).

+We can ask Our Lady, Daughter of God the Father, Mother of God the Son, Spouse of God the Holy Spirit, that she might help us to grow more each day in our awareness of our divine filiation.

+*I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
+I ask your help to put them into practice.
+My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

+*In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.*

+*MVF*